 Providing backend financial services to hundreds of credit unions is an IT-intensive job.
 For Florida-based PSCU Financial Services, it requires hours of repetitive tasks ranging from monitoring client websites for availability assurance to migrating files from a variety of sources to a central location for client retrieval.
-Managers in several PSCU departments have turned to Automate Enterprise to automate these kinds of processes without the time and expense of coding.
+Managers in several PSCU departments have turned to Automate Plus to automate these kinds of processes without the time and expense of coding.
 With just a few hours of building automation routines via the drag-and-drop interface, supervisors have eliminated more than 400 hours of monthly IT busywork.
 Today, as a result, PSCU personnel have more time to interact directly with customers as well as perform ongoing development work to enhance the firm's services portfolio.

 As the largest credit union service organization in the country, PSCU Financial Services provides a wide array of support services for more than 1,300 financial institutions.
 This includes everything from credit, debit, ATM, prepaid, and bill payment processing services to running four 24x7 contact centers that answer more than 16 million member inquiries per year.
 It also includes the service that initially put Automate on the company radar: keeping tabs on member websites.